Chant for Great Compassion

 Language: English & Chinese in transliteration

-Duration: 5 min.
+Duration: 5:30 min.

-Premiere: UPCOMING: October 25, 2008, Cornell University Chorus (Ithaca, NY)
+Premiere: October 25, 2008, Cornell University Chorus (Ithaca, NY)

-Commissioned: by the Cornell University Chorus; Scott Tucker, conductor
+Commissioned: Cornell University Chorus; Scott Tucker, conductor

-See the score: PREVIEW THE SCORE (pdf)
+Score Sample: PREVIEW THE SCORE (pdf)

 Lines written while traveling by boat